gdahia/meta_occ/README.md

 #### Deep SVDD few-shot experiment

-To reproduce the results for the Deep SVDD few-shot experiment (i.e. the second to last column in table 1 in the paper), read the README.md file in the `few-shot_deep-svdd` folder and follow its instructions.
+To reproduce the results for the Deep SVDD few-shot experiment (i.e. the last row, after the CIFAR-FS cell in table 1 in the paper), read the README.md file in the `few-shot_deep-svdd` folder and follow its instructions.

 ### Accuracy experiment